-The competition was soon on the heels of Mostek, since also in February 1971, "Electronics Design" reported "Two days after Mostek announced its development of a calculator on a chip, another Dallas-based company Texas Instruments said that it, too, was completing development of a one-chip calculator that would be available "off-the-shelf" by June."
+TI responded quickly after the announcement of the Busicom calculator with the Mostek chip, since also in February 1971 "Electronics Design" reported "Two days after Mostek announced its development of a calculator on a chip, another Dallas-based company Texas Instruments said that it, too, was completing development of a one-chip calculator that would be available "off-the-shelf" by June."

 The TMS1802 was actually announced in September 1971 and is a very sophisticated device, being in reality a single-chip-microcontroller optimised for use in a calculator.
 It has an internal structure based on a processing unit linked to integral RAM and ROM.
 By employing different masks for the ROM during manufacture the functionality of the calculator could be adjusted.
 Texas Instruments later renamed this integrated circuit the TMS0102 and it was the start of a family of TMS01xx microcontroller chips that could be manufactured to be calculators or dedicated controllers.